-Children with ACL injuries require special treatmentFebruary 6th, 2013 in Surgery /
+Children with ACL injuries require special treatmentFebruary 6, 2013 in Medicine & Health / Surgery

 Until a child's bones have fully matured (in girls, typically by age 14; in boys, age 16), an injury to the anterior cruciate ligament (ACL)—the primary, stabilizing ligament of the knee joint—requires special consideration, treatment and care to ensure appropriate healing and to prevent long-term complications.